 In a continuous mixing process, every piece of dough has had the same mechanical treatment and fermentation process.
 This means there are no differences in dough development and temperature.

 Sobatech is known for its flexible and compact building style.
 Sobatech bases its layout drawings on customers preferred floorplan.
 Besides that, a continuous mixing system simply need less space.
-A continuous mixer/kneader of about 2.5m length, 0.5m width, 1m height can produce up to 6ton of dough per hour (exact measures depend on the product type).
+A continuous mixer/kneader of about 2.5m length, 0.5m width, 1m height can produce up to 6.000 kg of dough per hour (exact measures depend on the product type).
 All in all, Sobatech’s continuous mixers are able to produce high capacities of dough in at relatively small floor plan.

 Each piece of dough gets the same (mechanical) treatment.
-This means the dough temperature is kept consistent at all times.
+This means the dough temperature is kept constant at all times.
 Besides that, Sobatech continuous mixers have a large contact surface with a relatively small amount of dough inside the mixing chamber.
 This results in efficient cooling or heating.
 Lastly, in case there is a need for extreme high or low product temperature, Sobatech developed their patented HOT&COOL technology.
 This innovation allows to heat up or cool down the dough at the exact point of friction.

 The combination of a relatively small amount of mass in the mixing chamber, with a relatively high volume of mixing tooling, result in a remarkable high energy efficiency.
 A large part of the energy developed by the tooling, is put into the dough.
 Besides that, Sobatech registers the energy put into the dough (Wh/kg) and believes in the importance of this objective parameter.
 Sobatech’s continuous dough mixers are the only one in the world that constantly moniter the energy in wh/kg that is put into the product.
 This allows the system to constantly audit and control product development.
 Please check out more about Sobatech’s controlled kneading intensity here.